R3VENGE7/R3VENGE7/README.md

                              market and forsaken area
                             i do follow pony town accounts
                                    just not much.
-                 if i come out rude im sorry.
-                              its just how i act
+               i apologize for i may come off as rude. thats just my behavior.